Goodreads Quote Widget

 Anyway, another book I came across was Famous American Plays of the 1940s, edited by Henry Hewes, which was one of my school books from my freshman year of high school.
 The first play is Thornton Wilder's The Skin of Our Teeth, and it includes the cast of the first production (November 18, 1942).
 It included Tallulah Bankhead as Sabina (P.S. that was my maternal grandpa's mom's name) and Montgomery Clift (then aged 22) as young Henry.

 I've been borrowing Montgomery Clift films from Netflix, and after reading Tennessee Williams' rather catty quote about Marilyn Monroe via D.R.
-Haney's Salon.com article on Marilyn's death anniversary, I somehow came to the conclusion that I should watch Williams adaptation Suddenly Last Summer, which features Montgomery Clift.
+Haney's Salon.com article on Marilyn's death anniversary, I somehow came to the conclusion that I should watch the Williams adaptation Suddenly Last Summer, which features Montgomery Clift.
 I was imagining it would be a family drama along the lines of Streetcar, with Elizabeth Taylor doing a turn as a Blanche Dubois-esque Southern Belle, probably with some tragic result.
 I had no idea it would be so creepy and disturb me so much.

 The screenplay, by the way, was written by the recently deceased Gore Vidal.